Description of laminar-turbulent transition of an airfoil boundary layer measured by differential image thermography using directed percolation theory: Experimental Setup

 \section{Experimental Setup}

-Experiments are performed in a Göttingen type return wind tunnel of the University of Oldenburg shown in Fig. \ref{fig:1}, which is equipped with a PID velocity control.
-The wind tunnel has a closed test section with a size of 0.25m $\times$ 0.25m $\times$ 2.00m (height $\times$ width $\times$ length).
-The test section is made of acrylic glass to allow optical access.
-To also allow optical access in the infrared wavelength range for the DIT measurements, a calcium fluoride window (IR transmission > 90\%) is embedded in the ceiling of the test section.
-The position of this window can be adjusted to optimize the camera's angle of view onto the object. \\ A turntable is embedded 1m downstream of the nozzle in the sidewall of the test section to allow the mechanical change of the angle of attack (AoA, $\alpha$) of the object under investigation.
-A DU95-W-180 airfoil\cite{timmer2003summary} with a chord length of 180mm is selected for the experiments.
-The hollow airfoil is made of aluminum and covered with a black foil to ensure a high heat capacity.
-During the experiments it is heated from the inside using a hot air flow.
-Hereby a difference of approx. 5K to the equilibrium state can be achieved.
-This ensures a sufficiently large contrast during the measurement\footnote{The temperature difference is so small that we expect no fundamental changes in the aerodynamics on the boundary layer of the profile.}.\\ The surface temperature of the airfoil is measured by a thermography camera of type ImageIR 8380 hpS by Infratec.
-The chosen settings allow an accuracy of 20mK with a temporal resolution of 355fps using the entire sensor chip with a size of 640px $\times$ 512px.
-Due to storage limitations a total of 1775 images are acquired per data set resulting in a duration of 5s each.
-The field of view (FOV) has a dimension of 107.9mm $\times$ 49.8mm with a spatial resolution of 0.172mm/px ($\alpha$=0$^\circ$).
-The captured FOV is illustrated on the airfoil in Fig. \ref{fig:1}.
-For the calculation of the differential images, an image of the heated airfoil is taken for each measurement series before the wind tunnel is switched on.
-This image then serves as a reference image for the subsequent determination of the temperature loss induced by the developing boundary layer flow.\\ To capture a broad range of boundary layer states different velocities from $u_\infty=$ 10m/s to $u_\infty=$ 20m/s are investigated.
-Further the AoA of the airfoil is set to $[0,5,10]^\circ$ successively.
-By this not only transition, but also the onset of a static stall can be observed during investigations.\\
+An experimental setup utilizing a Göttingen-type return wind tunnel located at the University of Oldenburg is used, as illustrated in Fig. \ref{fig:1}.
+The wind tunnel is equipped with a PID velocity control system to maintain the desired flow conditions.
+The test section of the wind tunnel is enclosed and made of acrylic glass for optical access.
+The test section has dimensions of 0.25m $\times$ 0.25m $\times$ 2.00m (height $\times$ width $\times$ length).
+To enable measurements in the infrared wavelength range using the differential infrared thermography (DIT) technique, a calcium fluoride window with infrared transmission greater than 90\% is embedded in the ceiling of the test section.
+Its position can be adjusted to optimize the camera's angle of view on the object being studied. \\ A DU95-W-180 airfoil with a chord length of 180mm and made of aluminum for high heat capacity is selected for the experiments.
+The airfoil is heated from the inside using a hot air flow to achieve a temperature difference of about 5K to the equilibrium state, which provides a sufficiently large contrast during the measurement without fundamentally changing the aerodynamics on the boundary layer of the profile.
+A black foil is applied to the airfoil's surface to avoid reflections of the aluminum surface.\\ A turntable is embedded in the sidewall of the test section 1m downstream of the nozzle.
+This allows the mechanical change of the angle of attack ($\alpha$) of the airfoil.
+The surface temperature is measured by a thermography camera of type ImageIR 8380 hpS by Infratec.
+The settings of the camera enable an accuracy of 20mK with a temporal resolution of up to 355fps using the entire sensor chip with a size of 640px $\times$ 512px.
+Each data set captured consists of 1775 images or a total duration of 5s.
+The field of view (FOV) has a dimension of 107.9mm $\times$ 49.8mm with a spatial resolution of 0.172mm/px (e.g. $\alpha$=0$^\circ$).
+The captured FOV is illustrated on the airfoil surface in Fig. \ref{fig:1}.
+To calculate differential image thermograms, a image of the heated airfoil is taken for each measurement series before the wind tunnel is switched on.
+This thermogram serves as a reference image for the subsequent determination of the temperature loss induced by the developing boundary layer flow.
+In general, the airfoil experiences cooling as a consequence of the airflow, leading to the development of a discernible temperature over the measurement time.
+In order to mitigate the potential influence of this on the research outcomes, the measured data are subjected to a correction procedure involving the removal of the linear trend associated with the temporal temperature evolution.
+This corrective methodology ensures that the obtained results are unaffected by the presence of an overall heating or cooling of the system, thereby enhancing the accuracy and reliability of the findings.\\ The study investigates a range of boundary layer states by varying the velocity from $u_\infty=$ 10m/s to $u_\infty=$ 20m/s and setting $\alpha$ of the airfoil to $[0,5,10]^\circ$ successively.
+This allows for the observation of not only transition but also the onset of static stall during the investigation.\\